Robust and computationally feasible community detection in the presence of arbitrary outlier nodes: Theoretical guarantees

 Back to our robust community detection problem, if we assume the misclassification rate among the inliers is $\frac{p}{n}$, we have

 Therefore, we have

 provided $m < \frac{n_{\min}}{2r+4}$.
-In summary, we have proven the following theorem, which guarantees that the misclassification rate among the inliers can be well controlled: \begin{theorem} Suppose the assumptions in Theorem \ref{teo:main} hold as well as $m < \frac{n_{\min}}{2r+4}$.
-Then, with high probability, the misclassification rate among the inlier nodes $i \in I$ is less than or equal to $\frac{(2r+3)m}{n}$. \end{theorem}
+In summary, we have proven the following theorem, which guarantees that the misclassification rate among the inliers can be well controlled: \begin{thm} Suppose the assumptions in Theorem~\ref{teomain} hold as well as $m < \frac{n_{\min}}{2r+4}$.
+Then, with high probability, the misclassification rate among the inlier nodes $i \in I$ is less than or equal to $\frac{(2r+3)m}{n}$. \end{thm}

-Rigorously speaking, k-means minimization is computationally NP-hard, although in practice it is often easy and fast to implement with a number of repetitions.
-However, as shown in \citep[Theorem 4.9]{KSS2004}, there is a $(1+\epsilon)$ approximate k-means clustering for \eqref{eq:kmeans} with computational time $O(2^{(r/\epsilon)^{O(1)}}N^2)$, which is polynomial time when $r$ is a constant.
-Suppose $\{\check{S}_1, \ldots, \check{S}_r\}$ is a polynomial time approximate k-means solution, such that
+Rigorously speaking, $k$-means minimization is computationally NP-hard, although in practice it is often easy and fast to implement with a number of repetitions.
+However, as shown in \citeauthor{KSS2004} [(\citeyear{KSS2004}), Theorem~4.9], there is a $(1+\varepsilon)$ approximate $k$-means clustering for (\ref{eqkmeans}) with computational time $O(2^{(r/\varepsilon )^{O(1)}}N^2)$, which is polynomial time when $r$ is a constant.
+Suppose $\{\check{S}_1, \ldots, \check{S}_r\}$ is a polynomial time approximate $k$-means solution, such that